Most business owners value views, likes, followers, and a huge email list.

 While most businesses can benefit from pre-orders, they are not for you if:

-- Your suppliers are not reliable, or you often face issues receiving things from them on time.
+- Your suppliers are not reliable.
+Because sometimes, you might face issues receiving things from them on time.
 That's not good for your brand image.

 So yes, like anything else, pre-orders also have their limitations.